Steps in the buying process:

 Gross purchase price

-+ sales tax on property and/or appliances (applies only to purchase of a new home)
++ sales tax on property and/or appliances (usually only for purchase of a new home)

 + legal fees and disbursements

-+ municipal taxes (if the vendor has paid taxes for the whole year, you will have to reimburse him for the portion of the year you own the property)
++ municipal taxes (if the vendor has paid taxes for the whole year, you will have to reimburse them for the portion of the year you own the property)

-+ maintenance fees (if the Vendor has paid maintenance fees for the whole month, you will have to reimburse him for the portion of the month you own the property)
++ maintenance fees (if the Vendor has paid maintenance fees for the whole month, you will have to reimburse the vendor for the portion of the month you own the property)

 -amount of mortgage